 As a fellow strong brave woman, I’ve been walking a new path.
 A path of that leads to doing marriage God’s way as He develops the Characteristics of a Godly Wife.

-God’s instruction for me as a godly wife seeking happiness in marriage include:
+God’s instructions for me as a godly wife (an excellent wife who longs to be a happy wife) seeking happiness in marriage include:

 - Reaffirming my identity in Him instead of in my household role